hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 * Many of these extra experiments aren’t really necessary to validate the ideas, e.g., many "user studies."
 * **Papers are getting longer and longer.**  Twenty years ago, the nominal page _limit_ was 8 pages.
 Anecdotally it seems like papers are now _averaging_ around 14 pages.
 This is an unnecessary burden on authors, reviewers, and readers; some 14 page papers would have been better as 8 page papers.
 * The second reviewing phase is an additional burden on authors and committee.
 The committee sometimes adds onerous, unnecessary requirements.
+* The high evaluation standards do not lead to papers with better ideas.
+	* Today many SIGGRAPH papers are "incremental"—this is not a bad thing—but they have very beautiful rendering.
 	* Risky papers are harder to publish because [convincing evaluation is more difficult for really new ideas](https://www.billbuxton.com/usabilityHarmful.pdf)
 * It was easy to overlook these problems for a long time because SIGGRAPH had no real competition

 Consequences: Brain Drain: Researchers are leaving SIGGRAPH when they can publish in vision